Criteria for considering studies for this review

 We will carry out subgroup analyses if one of the primary outcome parameters demonstrates statistically significant differences between intervention groups.

-Subgroup analysis will be done in terms of patients' age (< 65 years or older), gender (female or male), and body mass index (< 30 kg/m
+Subgroup analysis will be done in terms of patients' age (< 65 years or older), gender (female or male), and body mass index (< 30 kg/m2 or superior) and preoperative angular deformity in the frontal plane (mechanical axis deviation > 9°), and between lateral and medial unicompartmental arthroplasty.

 A sensitivity analysis will be performed to compare studies in terms of their inclusion criteria, variations in treatment used, and study design.
 An analysis will be performed on study quality, which will be judged in terms of having low risk of bias as adequate allocation concealment, blinding, and limited loss to follow-up, with all trials contributing data to the review.
 For outcome instruments, we will compare effect size estimates and bootstrap confidence intervals when each subscale is considered independently or as a whole.